 I was licensed in October of 2010, so I'm a new ham.
-I was first interested in Amateur Radio in 1974 when I built an HF superhetrodyne receiver from plans in the 1974 ARRL Handbook.
+I was first interested in Amateur Radio when I was 13 years old when I built an HF superhetrodyne receiver from plans in the 1973 ARRL Handbook.
 However, real life intervened and I didn't get my Novice license.
 I was licensed in October of 2010 when I sat for my exams and passed all three tests.
 This is my first Amateur call sign.

-My digital mode contacts are made with as much as 50 watts of power; except JT65-HF where I run 25 or fewer watts.
-If I'm running something other than JT65-HF, I'm using DM-780, which is part of Ham Radio Deluxe software suite, which I recently upgraded to version 6.
+My digital mode contacts are made with as much as 50 watts of power; except JT65 where I run 25 or fewer watts.
+If I'm running something other than JT65, I'm using DM-780, which is part of Ham Radio Deluxe software suite, which I recently upgraded to version 6.
 I use a SignaLink USB interface.

 I work as a Cisco engineer and Project Manager for an industry leader that implements VoIP solutions for large enterprises.
 I'm married to Dawn, and we have a wonderful daughter who was born in 2008.
 By the way, everyone calls me Mick, and I'd like it if you did, too.

 QSL Route: I like to receive QSL's - either paper cards or via LoTW.
 While I also send all my contacts through eQSL.cc and HRDLOG.net as a courtesy to those who want it, that's not how I prefer to get my confirmations.
 If you send me a QSL card I will send one back, and you don't need to send stamps, SASE's or any sort of payment.
 I'm good in the ARRL Incoming Bureau and the OMISS bureau.
 For any contacts made on the 3905 Century Club nets, I'm good in both 3905 bureaus.

 I'm vice-president of the Ninnescah Amateur Radio Club and trustee of the club call sign KØNRC.